ARV-NAV/AVVS/README.md

 # AVVS: Autonomus Vessle Vission System

-AVVS is a computer vision system developed for the ROSS (Robotic Oceanagraphic Surface Sampler).
-The AVVS collects visual data from the enviroment via a waterproofed front facing camera then detects and catagorizes obsticals providing feedback to the navigation system.
+AVVS is a computer vision system developed for the ROSS (Robotic Oceanographic Surface Sampler).
+The AVVS collects visual data from the enviroment via a waterproofed front facing camera then detects and categorizes obstacles providing feedback to the navigation system.

 ## Installation